African Youth Movement (AYM)

 The History and Story of AYM

 Abu-Hassan Koroma migrated to the United States in 1991.
 That was immediately after the start of the Sierra Leone Civil War that spilled over from Liberia.
+The Sierra Leone and Liberia civil wars share common patterns which recruit child soldiers and, economically marginalized youths, for fighters.

-The Sierra Leone war (1991-2002) left an estimated 60% of young people economically and socially abandoned.
+The war (1991-2002) left an estimated 60% of young people economically and socially abandoned.
 At the end of the war, the amount of training for self-reliance was not going to be enough.
 Alternatives means of employment would require a broader coalition of interested stakeholders.

 Creating employment opportunities for young people in Africa is the motivation for the creation of the Twenty-First Century African Youth Movement (AYM), a Wisconsin corporation.
 AYM became a 501 (C)3 in 2000.